atomxu10/atomxu10/README.md

 ## Hi 👋

 Hi, I’m Richeng!
-I bring over two years of experience in data analysis, currently serving as a Product Manager (Data Support) at SpinnrTech.
+I bring over two years of experience in data analysis, currently serving as a data engineer at SpinnrTech.
 I also hold a Master’s degree in Statistics from the University of Sheffield.

 I have experience using SQL and Python to process complex datasets efficiently in a professional setting.
 Additionally, I excel at optimizing workflows through the development and implementation of automated scripts, enhancing both accuracy and productivity.

-Feel free to explore my projects and connect with me on Linkedin.
+Feel free to explore my projects and connect with me on LinkedIn.
 Thanks for visiting!😄
 <!--
 **atomxu10/atomxu10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.